• Target Audience

 This course will fill the gap in brachytherapy education, which has traditionally focused on doctors and physicists.
 For the first time, we offer a dedicated program for the nursing personnel.

-Time to course kick-off
+Time to course closure

 • 00 Days